m-spangenberg/exercises_databases/README.md

 To vary depth, in other words, to recursively search or chain relationsin order to search for the friends of their friends, and so on.

-* '*0..2' in this context would chain a search between 0 and 2 connections: Marc, his friends, and the friends of his friends.
+* '*0..2' in this context would chain a search between 0 and 2 connections, or in other words all the students that can be reached in at most two steps: Marc, his friends, and the friends of his friends.
+Essentially, between the first node and second node, we can have up to two edges.
+With zero edges it refers to the node itself.

 ```sql
 MATCH (:Student {name: 'Marc'})